 April Highlight - Student's Choice

-The First Folio, 1623, was compiled by John Heminges and Henry Condell, fellow actors in Shakespeare's company.
-The Third Folio, 1663, was published by Philip Chetwinde who obtained rights to print the book by marriage.
-Pericles appears in the second impression of the Third Folio, 1664.
-The Third Folio is relatively rare since unsold copies were destroyed in the Great Fire of London in 1666.
+The First Folio, 1623, was compiled by John Heminges and Henry Condell, actors in Shakespeare's company.
+The Third Folio, 1663, was published by Philip Chetwinde who had obtained the printing rights by marriage.
+The Third Folio is relatively rare because a quantity of unsold copies was destroyed in the Great Fire of London in 1666.

 Selected by DJ Schuldt, Ph.D.
-Candidate, Literary and Cultural Studies
+Student, Literary and Cultural Studies